 What are the benefits?
 Being a part of the GCSC Alumni Association can certainly be rewarding.
 Not only do you benefit by being kept up-to-date on all things Gulf Coast, but you also have opportunities involving networking and alumni recognition, attending discounted theatre and athletic events, keeping in touch with classmates, attending special alumni events and receptions, and participating in educational workshops.
-As a member, you will receive complimentary copies of The Clipper, GCSC's premier community magazine, as well as the student publication, The Gull's Cry.
+Alumni Association members also receive special "member" discounts at many local businesses.
+For a complete list of Benefit Partners, visit www.gulfcoast.edu/alumni/member_benefits.htm.